Arnold Schoenberg: 1923–1951: Twelve-tone composition (and tonal revisiting)

-Third period: Twelve-tone and tonal works

-In the aftermath of World War I, Schoenberg sought an ordering principle that would make his musical texture simpler and clearer.
-Thus he arrived at his "method of composing with twelve tones which are related only with one another".
-All twelve pitches of the octave (usually unrealized compositionally) are regarded as equal, and no one note or tonality is given the emphasis it occupied in classical harmony.
-Schoenberg regarded the twelve-tone system as the equivalent in music of Albert Einstein's discoveries in physics.
-Schoenberg told Josef Rufer, "I have made a discovery which will ensure the supremacy of German music for the next hundred years".
+In the aftermath of World War I, Schoenberg began to use ordered tone rows in his compositions.
+Schoenberg described this as a "method of composing with twelve tones which are related only with one another".
+All twelve pitches of the octave (usually unrealized compositionally) are regarded as equal, and no one note or tonality is given the emphasis it occupied in traditional tonal harmony.
+This manner of composition is most often referred to as twelve-tone technique.

 Among Schoenberg's twelve-tone works are the Variations for Orchestra, Op.
 31 (1928); Begleitungsmusik zu einer Lichtspielscene, Op.
 34 (1930); Piano Pieces, Opp.
 33a & b (1931), and the Piano Concerto, Op.
 42 (1942).
 Contrary to its reputation for doctrinaire strictness, Schoenberg's technique varied according to the musical demands of each composition.
 Thus the musical structure of his unfinished opera Moses und Aron is fundamentally different from that of his Phantasy for Violin and Piano, Op.
 47 (1949).

 Ten features of Schoenberg's mature twelve-tone practice are generally characteristic, interdependent, and interactive according to Ethan Haimo: